fchensan/application-study-tool/pages/troubleshooting/troubleshooting.md

 should exist.
 * Check the responses for a specific broken panel by clicking the '3 dot icon' (upper right while hovering) and selecting 'Inspect > Query'
-* Are any queries to the BigIP timing or erroring out?
+* Are any queries to the BIG-IP timing or erroring out?
 Check the otel collector logs (`docker ps`) and the 'BigIP Collector Stats' dashboard at the top level of the Dashboards section in Grafana

 ## GTM, DNS, ASM, APM, Firewall, NAT Metrics Not Loading